mongodb/docs/source/faq/fundamentals.rst

 some documents contain thousands of fields, with support for testing fields in sub-documents.

-Additionally, writes in MongoDB can be made durable (the 'D' in ACID).
+Additionally, you can make writes in MongoDB durable (the 'D' in ACID).
 To get durable writes, you must enable journaling, which is on by default in 64-bit builds.
-You must also issue writes with a write concern of `{j: true}` to ensure that the writes block until the journal has been synced to disk.
+You must also issue writes with a write concern of ``{j: true}`` to ensure that the writes block until the journal has synced to disk.

-Users have built successful e-commerce systems using MongoDB, but application requiring multi-object commit with rollback generally aren't feasable.
+Users have built successful e-commerce systems using MongoDB, but application requiring multi-object commit with rollback generally aren't feasible.

 Does MongoDB require a lot of RAM?
 ---------------------------------